dedica-team/nivio/docs/source/magic.rst

 that, you can describe groups and use the ``contains`` field:

 * To pick items by their identifier, add single strings which are treated as identifiers.
-* Furthermore you can use SQL-like WHERE conditions to assign items to groups.
-In the following example ``identifier LIKE 'DB1%'`` is the query which would match both items.
+* Furthermore you can use Lucene search terms conditions to assign items to groups.
+In the following example ``identifier:DB1*`` is the query which would match both items.
+See :ref:`Searching`

 .. code-block:: yaml
    :linenos: